Jack-Rogers207/Satellite_Sim_Matlab/README.md

 ## License
 Copyright 2025 J. Rogers.
 All rights reserved.

-This file (rogers_jack_project.mlx) is provided for educational and demonstration purposes only.
+This file (satellite_sim.mlx) is provided for educational and demonstration purposes only.
 Redistribution, modification, or commercial use is strictly prohibited without prior written permission from the author.

 signature of J.Rogers 8 August 2025
 J. Rogers, Owner